Gayane Hovhannisyan: Biography

 Gayane Hovhannisyan was born in 1965 in Yerevan.
 In 1987 she graduated from Yerevan Institute of Russian and Foreign Languages with honors, received Ph.D. in General and Applied Linguistics at the Russian National Academy of Sciences, Institute of Linguistics, 1993, Moscow.
 In 2000 she obtained D.Sc. in Linguistics at Yerevan State University & Institute of Linguistics after H. Ajarian, Armenia.

-Between 1993-1996 she taught English in Moscow, held the position of Scientific Secretary at Leo Tolstoy Institute of Languages and Cultures, Moscow, Russian Federation.
+She has taught different English courses in Armenia, Russian Federation, Oman holding both teaching and administrative positions.
 From 1996 to 2001 she taught English Linguistics and Psycholinguistics at the Faculty of Germanic and Romance Languages, Yerevan State University.
-She held higher education management positions between 1998 and 2012.

 1998-2000 - Head of Foreign Languages Department, Moscow New Institute of Law, Armenian Branch.